 The best MVNO for unlimited data

-Metro by T-Mobile has three plans that cater to any budget, backed by one of the most expansive LTE networks in the country.
-In addition to providing nearly blanket coverage, Metro by T-Mobile now offers tempting perks on certain plans.
+Metro by T-Mobile offers three major plans to fit your budget, backed by an expansive LTE network.
+In addition to providing nearly blanket nationwide coverage, Metro by T-Mobile offers additional perks on certain plans.
 Google One is included for customers on the $50 plan, and customers on the $60 monthly plan now get Google One and an Amazon Prime membership.
 An even cheaper, stripped-down plan that includes 2GB of high-speed data per line is now available for $30 per month.
 Metro customers also can access T-Mobile’s nationwide 5G network.
 You can enable automatic bill pay for a $5-per-month savings and add a plan for your tablet, hotspot, or another connected device to your current service for $10 to $35 per month.
 Stateside international calling for $15 per month extra is available alongside a large selection of discounted phones.

 |No mobile hotspot||5GB mobile hotspot||15GB mobile hotspot|